heyaxenth-dev/kasUbAyTech/README.md

 1. **Register**
    - Go to `register.php`
    - Enter first name, middle name, and last name
+   - Click "Start Assessment" to submit registration

+2. **Read Disclosure Page**
+   - After registration, you'll see an information page explaining:
-   - Submit to start assessment
+     - What the assessment is composed of
+     - How it guides course selection
+     - System introduction and features
+     - Important notes and guidelines
+   - Review the information carefully
+   - Click "Start Assessment" when ready

-2. **Take Assessment**
+3. **Take Assessment**
+   - The assessment uses an adaptive algorithm that selects questions based on your answers
    - Answer questions one by one
    - Each question has a 60-second timer
    - Questions can be single or multiple choice
+   - Current compatibility scores are displayed as you progress
+   - The system automatically selects the most informative next question
-   - Submit when finished
+   - Submit when finished (or when all questions are answered)

 3. **View Results**
    - After submission, view compatibility scores